vtog/labGuides/source/ocp/assisted-installer-notes.rst

 - Cluster name; ex. ocp1
 - Base domain; ex. lab.local
+- Have each Nodes primary interface Name and MAC Address.
+- Static IP

+  - Each node an assigned IP
+  - API VIP (assigned to the DNS Record)
+  - Ingress VIP (assigned to the DNS Record)

-- DNS Records (These records will be a combination of cluster name and base domain.)
+- DNS Records

   - api.ocp1.lab.local.
   - api-int.ocp1.lab.local.
   - \*.apps.ocp1.lab.local.

-- Have on hand each Nodes primary interface Name and MAC Address.
-- IP

-  - Each node should have a static IP assigned
-  - API VIP (assigned to the DNS Record)
-  - Ingress VIP (assigned to the DNS Record)
+  - "A" records for each host/node
+  - "PTR" records for each host/node

 Method of Procedure
 -------------------